SkeldJS/Hindenburg/README.md

 ## Load Balancer

 ### `loadbalancer.clusters`
-An array of [clusters](#Cluster) that the loadbalancer can redirect clients to equally.
+An array of [clusters](#Cluster) that the load-balancer can redirect clients to equally.

 ### `loadbalancer.ip`
 The IP address of the load balancer.